carla-simulator/carla/Docs/ros_msgs.md

 ---
 ## EgoVehicleControlCurrent.msg

-Represents the current time and the speed and acceleration values of the vehicle used by the controller.
+Represents the current time, speed and acceleration values of the vehicle used by the controller.
 It is part of a `Carla_Ackermann_Control.EgoVehicleControlInfo.msg` message.

 | Field       | Type     | Description                   |
 | ----------- | -------- | ----------------------------- |